kiegroup/kiebot/README.md

         -----END RSA PRIVATE KEY-----
 ```

+This bot has a Web Console to see the payloads received by the bot.
+Can be accessed using the URL http://localhost:8080/replay/

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: